Participant Information & Consent – In-app

 By analysing eye movement data from a large and diverse group of users, we aim to:

-This research uses data that have already been collected during your use of the app.
+This research uses data that have already been collected during your use (or use by the person for whom you are providing consent) of the app.
 No additional tasks, tests, or data collection are required.

 No. Taking part in this research is completely voluntary.
-You or the person you are providing consent for, can continue to use the BrainEye app without consenting to research.Your decision will not affect access to the app or its features.
+You or the person for whom you are providing consent can continue to use the BrainEye app without consenting to research.This decision will not affect access to the app or its features.

-If you consent and later change your mind, you may withdraw your consent at any time without giving a reason.
+If you (or the person for whom you are providing consent) consent and later change your (or their) mind, you may withdraw your (or the person for whom you are providing consent) consent at any time without giving a reason.

 If you withdraw:

-Withdrawal will not affect the ongoing use of the app.
+Withdrawal will not affect ongoing use of the app.

 If you agree to take part, you will be asked to: